 There is something in the Russian’s staunch demeanor that wasn’t there a minute ago, a transcendental glimmer, as though he had glimpsed a vision of distant, unforeseen possibilities.
 “I will look forward to meeting you there.
 Perhaps we will share a drink together.”

 “Vassily, I am truly sorry.
-As much as it would be my honor to meet you in person, my responsibilities and condition will not allow me to accompany this mission, although we will undoubtedly meet there in vee.
-I will count on that and I am already looking forward to it.
+As much as it would be my honor to meet you in person, my current responsibilities and condition will not allow me to accompany this mission, although we will undoubtedly meet there in vee.
+I will count on that.

 “I assure you, my representatives on-site reflect my own values and commitment.
-I have absolute confidence in their abilities and those of their teams.
+I have absolute confidence in their abilities and that of their teams and I assume full responsibility for their conduct and outcomes.
 You may rely upon them to conduct themselves with the utmost regard for the safety of your people and the integrity of your nation’s interest.
 You have my word.”

 Chernovich nods acknowledgement.